 IG of P&I Associations

-The thirteen Clubs which together form the International Group of P&I Clubs ("the Group") between them provide liability cover for approximately 90% of the world's ocean-going tonnage.
+The twelve Clubs which together form the International Group of P&I Clubs ("the Group") between them provide liability cover for approximately 90% of the world's ocean-going tonnage.

 Like the American Club, each Group club is an independent, non-profit making mutual insurance association, providing cover for its shipowner and charterer members against third party liabilities relating to the use and operation of ships.

 The Group operates with a claims pooling and reinsurance structure which enables each club to provide cover with very high limits of liability at a competitive price.

 The American Club has been a signatory to the Pooling Agreement and a full member of the International Group since February 20, 1998.
 This lends very significant strength to the Club and security to its members.

 The administration of the Group's affairs is managed by a Secretariat based in London.
 Full details of the Group's activity can be found on the website at www.igpandi.org.

 Claims pooling between the Clubs is regulated by the Pooling Agreement which defines the risks that can be pooled and how losses are to be shared between the participating clubs.
 The Pool provides a mechanism for sharing all claims in excess of US$10 million up to, approximately US$ 8 billion.

 Under the current structure, clubs' contributions to claims in the lower pool layer from $10 million to $50 million are assessed on a tripartite formula which takes account of each club's contributing tonnage, premium and claims record.
 For claims falling in the upper pool layer from $50 million to $100 million, 7.5% is retained by the club bringing the claim and 92.5% is shared by all on a tonnage-weighted basis.